Dividing lines in unstable theories and subclasses of Baire 1 functions: Introduction

 Let us give the background and our own point of view.
 In the 70's Saharon Shelah developed local (formula-by-formula) stability theory and combinatorial properties of formulas and used them to gain global properties of theories.
 The independence property and the strict order property of a formula for a `theory' were introduced in 1971 in \cite{Sh}.
 It is quite natural to try to develop local stability theory for formulas in `models' instead of only theories.
 Such a theory was developed in \cite{Pillay-dimension}, \cite{Sh3}, \cite{BU} for the order property and recently in \cite{K3} and \cite{KP} for the independence property.
 In \cite{K3}, even a further step was taken and the strict order property was studied and a connection between a theorem of Shelah and an important theorem in functional analysis was discovered. {\em What is interesting is that some model-theoretic notions appeared independently in topology and function theory, and moreover various characterizations yield, via routine translations, the characterization of $NOP/NIP/NSOP$ in a model $M$ or set $A$, and some important theorems in model theory have twins there.}

-Recall that in \cite{Sh} Shelah introduced the strict order property as complementary to the independence property: a theory has $OP$ if and only if it has $IP$ or $SOP$.
+Recall that in \cite{Sh} Shelah introduced the strict order property as complementary to the independence property:

+{\bf Shelah's Theorem\footnote{In this article, when we refer to Shelah's theorem, we mean this theorem.}:} (\cite[Theorem~II.4.7]{Shelah}) A complete first order theory has the order property ($OP$) if and only if it has the independence property ($IP$) or the strict order property ($SOP$).

 Later many classes of independent $NSOP$ theories, such as simple and $NSOP_n$, were found.
 In \cite{K3}, it is shown that there is a correspondence between Shelah's theorem above and the well known compactness theorem of Eberlein and \v{S}mulian.
 In the current paper, we complete some results of \cite{K3} and give a new characterization of $SOP$ for classical logic.
 In fact, the correspondence mentioned above is completed in this article. {\em What is substantial is that there are connections between classification in model theory and classification of Baire class 1 functions which lead to a better understanding of both of these topics.}

 It is worth recalling more historical points.
 Stability in a model is not a new notion.
 In \cite{KM}, \cite{Pillay-dimension}, \cite{Sh3} and \cite{Iovino} this notion was studied in the various contexts.
+(Although, the work of Krivine--Maurey \cite{KM} is about the stability of the formula $\|x+y\|$ inside a fixed Banach space and not the models of its theory.)
 In \cite{GL} some variants of $NOP/NIP/NSOP$ in a {\em type} were defined and a local version of Shelah's theorem was proved.
 Recently, in \cite{Ibarlucia}, \cite{K3} and \cite{Simon} the connection between $NIP$ and functional analysis was noticed.
 The notion ``$NIP$ of $\phi(x,y)$ in a model" was introduced in \cite{K3}.
 We emphasize that our aim, approach and results in \cite{K3}, \cite{KP} and the present paper are different from the previous works.
+In fact, the crucial idea in the paper is to study the model theoretic properties of \textit{theories} by \textit{studying model theoretic properties of formulas in models.}